Bureau of Ocean Energy Management: Directors

-Ocean floor surveys
+Shipwrecks

-A function inherited from the MMS is the review of nearly 1,700 planned wells and pipelines every year.
-The BOEM keeps records of shipwrecks, to ensure the Nation's important historical sites are protected.
+BOEM keeps records of shipwrecks, to ensure the Nation's important historical sites are protected when offshore activities take place on the OCS.
 These shipwrecks, particularly when over fifty years old, may be eligible for listing on the National Register of Historic Places, and any new wells or pipelines have to be studied for their potential effect on archaeological sites on the outer continental shelf.

 List of shipwrecks

 The BOEM maintains a list of shipwrecks and the location.